Pacific Coast Women's Press Association: Notable people

 Active members in the first year included Caroline Severance, the first president of the first woman's club in Boston; Eliza D. Keith of the San Francisco News Letter; Carrie Stevens Walter, associate owner and editor of the San Josean; Rosa Smith Eigenmann, then of the San Francisco Academy of Sciences; Mary G. Charlton Edholm of the Oakland Tribune and WCTU; Mary Bourne Watson of the Morning Call of San Francisco; Virginia Hilliard of the San Francisco Argus; Mattie P. Owen, editor of the Golden Way; Mary Lambert of the Oakland Enquirer; Mary C. Bowman, associate editor and owner of the Santa Paula Chronicle; Emeline North, trade and shipping correspondent to Saint Petersburg, Russia and Kyiv, Ukraine papers; Mary Lynde Hoffman, author of several treatises on road and street construction; Anna C. Murphy, Evelyn Ludlum, Mary Viola Lawrence (Riding Hood), Sarah Sanford, Carrie Blake Morgan, Julia P. Churchill, and Jane Martin.

 There was also Isabel Raymond of the Santa Cruz Surf.
 Of literary distinction was Josephine White Bates (d.
 1934).
 Among the members of the Association engaged in editorial work were Genevieve Lucile Browne of the Californian, Louise E. Francis, editor of the Castroville Enterprise, Maggie Downing Brainard of the Pacific Tree and Vine, San Jose, California and Mrs. L. C. P. Haskins of Washington.
 Among those members who were regular contributors to Eastern and local journals, writing upon California subjects, were a number of Pacific Coast writers by adoption.
 Helen Gregory-Flesher, a regular contributor to the American Press Association, to the local press, to New York magazines and an occasional contributor to the Arena, was a Canadian by birth and education.
 Mary F. McRoberts, an Englishwoman, well known in political and educational circles in England, and a contributor to its press from California, was another newcomer to the Pacific Coast, though a resident of California in earlier times.
 Emma Russell Endres, another English woman, and correspondent to the London Times, was a Californian by her adoption of the State as her home, and a busy contributor to the English and American press.
 Other members whose largest contribution to the press was for Eastern publications were Carrie Wake Morgan, Alice Cary Waterman, Clara Spalding Brown, and Dorothea Lummis.
+Madge Morris Wagner, born on the Great Plains when her parents were enroute to California, was a poet and journalist associated with The Golden Era.

 Among those of national prominence were Jessie Benton Fremont, an author who was instrumental in bringing California into the Union as a free State.
 Grace Hibbard, a California poet, was the author of California Violets.
 Rose Hartwick Thorpe, author of Curfew Must Not Ring Tonight, had a note from Queen Victoria telling her that she had committed that poem to memory.
-Anna Morrison Reed, editor of the Northern Crown, was born in the California mines, and was a constant contributor to literature, both prose and poetry.
+Anna M. Morrison Reed, editor of the Northern Crown, was a constant contributor to literature, both prose and poetry.
 There was also the author, Lillian Hinman Shuey, and the poet, Mary Cameron Benjamin.